Fire Safety · 2–5 min talk

 Safety Reminders

-• Allow hot equipment to cool before fueling.
+• Shut down equipment before fueling.

-• Use approved fuel containers only.
+• Use approved and labeled fuel containers.

 • Clean spills immediately.